 The Bay Area and its micro climates are, at best, unpredictable.
 The Stinson Beach and Mt.
 Tam area can get pretty windy at times and super sunny at others, so just wear layers!
 Shop my favorite hiking gear here.
 I recommend the winter and spring months for this top Bay Area California hike if you want to see more water flowing and spring for wildflower season.
 The summer and fall months are likely to be more busy and, depending on our drought status, you may not see as much water in the falls.

 The Dipsea trail to Steep Ravine trail to Matt Davis trail loop is a 7.5 mile hike.
 It takes approximately 4 hours to hike.
 I suggest you go counter clockwise.
 This direction will take you climbing through the forest, alongside the Webb Creek and its waterfalls, and then descending back to Stinson Beach.
 You want those views on your descent!
 The hike is billed as Moderate level, which I agree with.
-However, if you are not in strong shape, you may find the duration of the climb challenging.
-Just take your time and you will be fine.
+However, if you’re not in strong shape, you may find the duration of the climb challenging.
+Just take your time and you’ll be fine.

 Get to the parking lot no later than 7:30 AM – 8:00 AM on the weekend if you want to be guaranteed a spot.
 Tell your GPS to bring you to the Dipsea Trailhead on Panoramic Highway.
 At the intersection of Panoramic Highway and Highway 1 is a parking area on the side of the road.
 There is space for approximately 15 cars to park perpendicular.
 If that area is full, then turn right onto Highway 1 and at Belvedere Avenue, by the Stinson Beach Fire Station, you will see some more parking.

 The trailhead is the one behind you, (not the one in front of you as you park).
 Cross the Panoramic Highway to find the sign that says “Dipsea Trail Steep Ravine Trail 1.2 mile”